alextouss/ATO/README.md

 GIT - in the terminal

-1.check if git intalled : git --version
+1. check if git intalled : git --version
-2.check git config if user.email and user.name is set : git config --list
+2. check git config if user.email and user.name is set : git config --list
 3. press q to get out